You don’t need a crisis to question your definition of success.

 - Slower mornings and time outside

-- Having the energy to be present with the people I love
+- Having the energy to be present

 - Doing meaningful work, not just busy work